New Waterford Girl: Production

 At the time of production, lead actress Liane Balaban was not an actress.
 She met producer Julia Sereny at a relative's Seder and was invited to audition for the role.

+"Only Way", a song by singer-songwriter Blaise Pascal, is featured at the end of the film.

 Reception

 New Waterford Girl has a rating of 92% based on 12 reviews on Rotten Tomatoes.
-A. O. Scott of The New York Times wrote the film "is not exactly a new story, but the filmmakers' sense of local color, their springy, disjointed narrative style and a general refusal on their part or the actors' to stoop to caricature give this version a freshness and intensity that recall the television series "My So-Called Life" of blessed memory."
+A. O. Scott of The New York Times wrote the film "is not exactly a new story, but the filmmakers' sense of local color, their springy, disjointed narrative style and a general refusal on their part or the actors' to stoop to caricature give this version a freshness and intensity that recall the television series My So-Called Life of blessed memory."

 Writing for The Village Voice, Amy Taubin said the film is "a tender and hilarious vision of female adolescence," and praised Allen Moyle's direction, commenting "New Waterford may be a one-street town, but the Nova Scotia coast has a rough, romantic beauty, and the closer Mooney comes to getting out, the more she feels the pull of the place.
 Moyle shows us Nova Scotia through Mooney’s eyes—a gray sky softly edged with pink at sunset, a brilliantly blue wooden house."

+In 2001, an industry poll conducted by Playback named it the seventh best Canadian film of the preceding 15 years.

+The film was screened at the inaugural edition of the Nova Scotia Retro Film Festo in January 2025.